heejipark/vibe-spongebob-todo/README.md

 - `DELETE /todos/{todo_id}` - Delete todo
 - `GET /calendar` - Calendar view

-## 📬 Automated Daily Summary Emails (Zapier Integration)
+## 📬 Automated Daily Summary Emails (AI & Zapier)

-You can automate daily (or weekly) summary emails for all users using Zapier and the built-in API endpoint:
+You can now request the AI assistant to send daily summary emails to all users at any time.
+Just ask the AI to "send the daily summary email" and it will:
+- Fetch the latest summary data from `/api/zapier-daily-summary`
+- Generate and send summary emails to each user using their registered email address

+**You do not need to set up Zapier automations for daily/weekly emails anymore unless you want to.**

+### Manual Email Sending Example
+- "Send the daily summary email to all users."
+- "Send a summary email to [user] for today."

 ### API Endpoint
 - `GET /api/zapier-daily-summary` — Returns, for each user: